miyamaker/ERC721M/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-MiyaMints was designed using Foundry, so I recommend familiarizing yourself with that if required.
+ERC721M was designed using Foundry, so we recommend familiarizing yourself with that if required.

 ### Prerequisites